 At the Tokyo Motor Show, Honda quietly rolled out a bike concept that hearkens back to the original CT110, aka the Trail Cub or the Hunter Cub.
 Though not for production, Honda says it was there simply to gauge customer reaction.
 If it’s positive Honda might actually build it, which wlt be pretty exciting for its fans from around the globe.

 Released in 1980, the original CT110 was essentially a version of the Super Cub modified for off-road use.
 The variant spanned several iterations in parallel with the Super Cub.
 The final version the CT110 (above), was introduced in 1980.
 Built on the same low-floor backbone frame, the Honda removed the leg guards and added blocky tires, skid plates, raised mufflers, telescopic suspensions, and a larger rear carrier, just to name a few of the changes.

-Exported to areas North America, Brazil, Oceania and South Africa initially, it quickly developed a reputation as a tough, outdoor machine often used for hunting and fishing.
+Exported to areas like North America, Brazil, Oceania, and South Africa initially, it quickly developed a reputation as a tough, outdoor machine often used for hunting and fishing.
 Hence, the nickname Hunter Cub.
 In Australia and New Zealand, it became known as a “postie” for its use as a mail delivery bike.
 In Denmark, they became the standard issue bike for Danida workers of the country’s aid organization.

 Ironically, it was not sold in Japan until 1981.
 The CT125 concept comes in the same Tahitian Red color as the CT110, and is powered by the same 125cc engine that appeared in the new Super Cub 125 and Monkey 125 that debuted in 2017.